microsoft/bond/cpp/CODING_GUIDELINES_CPP.md

 <bond/core/config.h>`: all Bond headers--except config.h itself--must
 include config.h before anything else.

 Then there are a variable number `#include` sections.

-To help make each header stand on its own, the includes are done in reverse order of
-generality: first includes from the current module, then the rest of Bond, then other libraries we use, then Boost, then the standard library and OS headers.
+To help make each header stand on its own, each header should include the headers for what it uses.
+To help avoid implicit dependencies on indirectly included headers, the includes are done in reverse order of generality: first includes from the current module, then the rest of Bond, then other libraries we use, then Boost, then the standard library and OS headers.

-Within each section the headers are sorted lexicographically.
+Additionally, within each section the headers are sorted lexicographically.

 If this results in errors, then the header likely needs to be fixed to include/forward declare what it uses.